From Width-Based Model Checking to Width-Based Automated Theorem Proving

 \begin{problem}[Width-Based ATP] Given a graph property $\graphproperty$ and a positive integer $\treewidthvalue$, is it the case that every graph of width at most $\treewidthvalue$ belongs to $\graphproperty$? \end{problem}

 Problem \ref{problem:MainQuestionWBATP} provides a width-based approach to the field of automated theorem proving (ATP).
 For instance, consider Tutte's celebrated $5$-flow conjecture \cite{tutte1954contribution}, which states that every bridgeless graph has a nowhere-zero $5$-flow.
-Let $\texttt{HasBridge}$ be the set of all graphs that have a bridge, and $\texttt{NZFlow}(5)$ be the set of all graphs that admit a nowhere-zero $5$-flow.
+Let $\texttt{HasBridge}$ be the graph property comprising all graphs that have a bridge and $\texttt{NZFlow}(5)$ be graph property comprising all graphs that admit a nowhere-zero $5$-flow.
 Then, proving Tutte's $5$-flow conjecture is equivalent to showing that every graph belongs to the graph property $\texttt{HasBridge} \vee \texttt{NZFlow}(5)$.
-Since Tutte's conjecture has been unresolved for many decades, one possible approach for gaining understanding about the conjecture is to try to determine, for gradually increasing values of $k$, whether every graph of width at most $\treewidthvalue$, with respect to some fixed width-measure, belongs to $\texttt{HasBridge} \vee \texttt{NZFlow}(5)$.
+Since Tutte's conjecture has been unresolved for many decades, one possible approach for gaining understanding about this conjecture is to try to determine, for gradually increasing values of $k$, whether every graph of width at most $\treewidthvalue$, with respect to some fixed width-measure, belongs to $\texttt{HasBridge} \vee \texttt{NZFlow}(5)$.
 What makes this kind of question interesting from a proof theoretic point of view is that several important classes of graphs have small width with respect to some width measure.
 For instance, trees and forests have treewidth at most $1$, series-parallel graphs and outerplanar graphs have treewidth at most $2$, $k$-outerplanar graphs have treewidth at most $3k-1$, co-graphs have cliquewidth at most $2$, any distance hereditary graph has cliquewidth $3$, etc \cite{biedl2015triangulating,bodlaender1998partial,brandstadt1999graph,bodlaender1986classes,bodlaender2008combinatorial,kammer2007determining}.
 Therefore, proving the validity of a given conjecture on classes of graphs of small width corresponds to proving the conjecture on interesting classes of graphs.